ShenyangJiang0505/ShenyangJiang/index.md

 **Manufacturing servitization and bullwhip effect.** _Management Science, R&R,_ with Niu, Y., Wu, Jing., and Jiang Z

+**Responsible Service Recovery: Price Discrimination or Service Improvement.** _Production and Operations Management, under review,_ with X Liu., Chewei Liu., J, Duan., L, Kang.

-**Remote learning and educational inequality.** under review at _Management Science,_ with Zhanzhi Zheng and Ruomeng Cui
+**Remote learning and educational inequality.** in revision,_ with Zhanzhi Zheng and Ruomeng Cui

-**The environmental impact of sharing economies: evidence from dockless bike entry.** under review at _Management Science,_ with Liu, Q., Qiu，L., Huo, B.
+**The environmental impact of sharing economies: evidence from dockless bike entry.** in revision,_ with Liu, Q., Qiu，L., Huo, B.

-**The impact of appointment system quality and information quality on patients’ no-show behavior: A nature experiment.** under review at _Management Science,_ with Hu M., Qiu，L., Jin, Y.
+**The impact of appointment system quality and information quality on patients’ no-show behavior: A nature experiment.** in revision,_ with Hu M., Qiu，L., Jin, Y.

 ### Other Publication